-So, I don’t think there is a prison out there that can hold Azula.
+So, I don’t think there is a prison out there that can hold Azula, once she gets her shit together.
 She saved herself when she fell from the airship, and she has showed incredible ingenuity in other situations, such as when she used those cuffs to zip along the gondola line.
 If Iroh can escape, I’ve no doubt that Azula can.
 Plus she’s got sex appeal on her side: she could seduce her guards.
 I don’t care how muscly Iroh got while in prison: he wasn’t going to be seducing anybody.
 And If I’m this loyal to her, there’s got to be someone else out there in her world.
 What about Li and Lo?
 They always seemed to have a soft spot for her.
 And I’ve already mentioned the Dai Li.
 Plus, Azula isn’t a quitter.
 If Hama can learn bloodbending while in prison, and Toph can learn metalbending, then I’ve no doubt that Azula can learn something equally kickass.

 And this doesn’t really have anything to do with anything, but I kind of feel like the whole Blue Spirit thing, and Zuko’s sword skills, didn’t go anywhere.